LeoAlexandrov/Spherical/doc/AleSphericalGrid.md

 ![Tiles covering a circle](http://www.aleprojects.com/upload/images/circle-to-triangle-4.jpg)

+4000 m and 1000 m circles with 4 circle-to-triangle ratio.

 ![Tiles covering a circle](http://www.aleprojects.com/upload/images/circle-to-triangle-64.jpg)

+4000 m and 1000 m circles with 64 circle-to-triangle ratio.

 With **circleToTriangleRatio** = 64 coverage is more precise, but produces more tiles.